-We believe that diversity within listed companies brings different perspectives and can reduce groupthink and strengthen decision-making.
-According to UN PRI2, this cognitive diversity can lead to solving problems faster, strengthened risk management, more accurate predictions, and increased innovation.
+We believe that diversity within listed companies brings different perspectives, can reduce groupthink and strengthen decision-making.

+According to UN PRI6, this cognitive diversity can lead to faster problem solving, strengthened risk management, more accurate predictions, and increased innovation.

 Northcape is committed within its operations to an inclusive workplace that embraces and promotes diversity.
 We value and respect the unique contributions of people with diverse backgrounds, experiences, and perspectives, and diversity of critical thinking.